Explore this course:

 Core modules:

-The module covers techniques and analytical methods commonly used by most researchers in human molecular biology.
+The module covers techniques and analytical methods commonly used by most researchers in molecular biology and drug discovery sciences.
 Students learn the importance of experimental design and application of statistical methods for power and significance calculations for different types of experiment.
-In group work, students design a poster to present a set of data.
-In practical laboratory classes, students are shown how to perform a series of techniques that are frequently used in molecular biology, analyse their data statistically and present results in a formal laboratory notebook.
+In practical laboratory classes, students are shown how to perform a series of techniques that are frequently used in biology and chemistry and analyse their data statistically and present results in a formal laboratory notebook.

 15 credits